 Therefore, the preferred representation (l, m, n, o with cedilla) are included and l, m, n with dot below will be excluded from the repertoire from the repertoire (o with dot below is used by other LGR languages and should be included in the repertoire).

 Table 8.1.
-The letter l, m, n with Dot Below for only Marshallese Excluded from the Repertoire of Latin Script LGR.
+The letter l, m, n with Dot Below for only Marshallese.
+Excluded from the Repertoire of Latin Script LGR.